Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) research paper (continuous assessment) and (2) two reports on items submitted for publication.
+Indicative assessments in this unit are as follows: (1) research paper (continuous assessment); (2) two evaluative reports on items submitted for publication (one per semester); and (3) participation (editorial process, Editorial Board, conferences and other unit-related activities).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.